Examples of Rational Maps of CP^2 with Equal Dynamical Degrees and No Invariant Foliation: Structure of

 To see that $C_3$ is singular at $(0,3)$, it suffices to check that $C_3$ intersects any line through $(0,3)$ with intersection number $\geq 2$.
 Such a generic line is given by $A x + B(\zeta-3) = 0$.
 Substituting (\ref{PARAM}) into this equation, we obtain

 which clearly has a double zero at $t=0$, implying that the intersection number of $C_3$ with the line given by $A x + B(\zeta-3) = 0$ is at least two. \end{proof}

 \begin{rema} Applying $\varphi$ to the parameterization of $C_3$ given in~(\ref{PARAM}) one gets a parameterization of~$C_4$.
 One can then use Gr\"obner bases \cite[Ch.
-3, \S 3]{CLO} to generate the following implicit equation for of $C_4$, which is expressed in the local coordinates $(y,u) = (y,z+9)$ centered at $s$: {

-} Since the lowest degree terms of (\ref{BIGEQN}) are of degree $2$, this gives an alternative computational proof that $C_4$ is singular at $s$. \end{rema}
+3, \S 3]{CLO} to generate an implicit equation for $C_4$ (which we omit here).
+Its lowest degree terms are quadratic, which gives an alternative computational proof that $C_4$ is singular at $s$. \end{rema}